Mittans/strudel_reactor/README.md

    Make sure the code in the text box is valid Strudel code.
 Invalid code will prevent the song from playing.

 2. **Text to Process**
    Ensure the "Text to Process" textarea contains content.
 If it’s empty, an alert will notify you to add text after clicking the playback buttons.
+In addition, you must not delete the text during playing or else you will be paid off.

 3. **Drums and Song Structure**
    Avoid deleting the drums block or other essential parts of the text.
 To create a new drums pattern or a new song, follow the structure provided in the template.